Do you spend your weekends glued to the TV watching your favorite teams battle it out?

-If you’re a sports fan, turn your love of the game into a potential payday with sports writing.
+If you’re a sports fan, it’s time to turn your love of the game into a potential payday with sports writing.

 As a sports writer, you’ll likely get access to games, as well as players, coaches and super fans.

 Why watch your favorite baseball player on TV when you can chat with him about his hopes for the season instead?

 Of course, not every sports writer will have instant access to big league players, coaches and teams, but by breaking into the world of sports writing, you can immerse yourself in your favorite game, while earning cash at the same time.

 If you have a history of playing or writing about a specific sport or even if you’re just a devoted fan, be sure to mention that in your letter of introduction or pitch to an editor or outlet.

 Sports publications want people who know, understand and love the sport to write about it.

 They also don’t want people they have to explain the sport to or people who might not be familiar with the rules, players and lingo.